Spangenberg sparks Brewers to win over Padres

 The Padres scored in the fourth when Manny Machado drew a leadoff walk and Eric Hosmer followed with the last of San Diego’s two hits, an RBI double.

-Garrett Richards (0-1) took the loss in his season debut after allowing three runs on five hits and no walks while striking out six over 3 2/3 innings.
+Garrett Richards (0-1) took the loss in his season debut after allowing three runs on five hits and no walks while striking out five over 3 2/3 innings.

 The appearance was the first for Richards since July 10, 2018, when, while pitching for the Los Angeles Angels, he tore the ulnar collateral ligament in his right elbow.
 Richards subsequently underwent Tommy John surgery.